18 July, 2017

 The report is based on the 'overriding ambition' that work in Britain should be fair, with the Prime Minister commending the review by saying: 'the issues it confronts go right to the heart of the government's agenda and right to the heart of our values as a people'.

 Below are some of the key findings and proposals of the review which are to be noted:

 Although the government has embraced the review and openly shares the 'overriding ambition', the proposals from the report are yet to be readily accepted and adopted.
 The Prime Minister has stated that the government plan to provide a detailed response by the end of the year - with whether it agrees with the proposals or not and which recommendations it will implement - having studied the contents of the report.

 Indeed, in the meantime, the review will invite much discussion and debate on whether the proposals will in fact help improve the UK labour market and contribute to the national economy success overall.

-If you are looking for any more information with regards to our services view our Employment & HR section.
-You can also contact Amy Stokes in our Employment & HR department via email or phone on 0333 207 1157.
+For more information contact Amy Stokes in our Employment & HR department via email or phone on 0333 207 1157.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.